 The Sales Comparison Approach deals with searching for similar houses nearby and discerning value based on comparing those houses to the property being investigated.

-The Sales Comparison Approach is commonly the most accurate and best indicator of worth for a residence.
+Being the most popular approach, the Sales Comparison Approach is considered the most precise and best indicator of value for a residence.

-The Income Approach is mainly used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is generally used for finding the worth of income-producing properties based on what an investor would pay based on the amount of income a property produce.